 Again, these questions apply only to a big project whose justification lies in stimulating development, not just serving the city as it is.

 5. Who is for and against?
 (But don’t overreact!)

 Everyone looks at this, and it’s a big source of hysteria.

 All tax measures will have opposition from the political right.
 In most US contexts, for example, you can write off anywhere from 25% to 40% of the vote if you are proposing taxes for anything at all.

 You will also hear lots of dark tales about the supporters.
-Your proposed measure is probably supported by engineering firms, urban real estate interests, transit labor unions, and anyone else who’s going to be personally enriched if the measure passes.
+Your proposed measure is probably supported by engineering firms, urban real estate interests, and anyone else who’s going to be personally enriched if the measure passes.
 This is normal and boring and should not affect your vote.
 Never vote no on a measure just because people are supporting it for partly selfish reasons.
 Those motives are in play in any campaign for anything.

 Likewise, you should never vote one way or another because of how you feel about the campaign.
 Campaigns are thrown together quickly, work under immense time pressure, and usually make mistakes.
 The campaign will be over soon, but the effects of your vote will last much longer.